 Hoover up around the radiator to clear away loose dust, hair, and anything that might get disturbed and become stick in the paint.
 Then lay whatever you've got to hand to catch dripping and splashing paint.
 No matter how careful you are, no matter if you're the most careful person you've ever known, paint is going to splash on the most expensive object within 2 metres.
 Guaranteed.
 So put some sheets down and clear the space.

-Step 2: Clean Your Radiator & Sand Down Lumps of Paint and Rust
+3. Clean the Radiator & Sand Down Lumps of Paint and Rust

 Follow this cleaning guide to scrub that filthy rad, and then sand it down using your sandpaper.
 The goal is to remove any lumps of paint, rust, and anything that will make your coats of paint uneven.